-Topic Result Reason for Not or Partially Including Better access for people aged 55 years and older in the subarea to services and programs.
-Policy supporting partnership with service providers in the subarea to coordinate access to programs that support the mental and physical health of people aged 55 years and older in the subarea.
+Торіс Result Reason for Not or Partially Including Better access for seniors in the subarea to services and programs.
+Policy supporting partnership with senior service providers in the subarea to coordinate access to programs that support the mental and physical health of seniors in the subarea.
 Included.
-Better support to veterans and people living with disabilities Language was added to existing human services to cover these groups, in addition to people aged 55 years and older.
+Better support to veterans and people living with disabilities Language was added to existing human services to cover these groups, in addition to seniors.
 Included.
-Recognizing the vulnerability of the communities in Northeast King County in the case of a disastrous climaterelated event such as a wildfire, landslide or flood that wipes out road access.
+Recognizing the vulnerability of the communities in Northeast King County in the case of a disastrous climate- related event such as a wildfire, landslide or flood that wipes out road access.
 Policy addressing vulnerable populations in Northeast King County and needs post-disaster.
 Included.

-TABLE 35: ENVIRONMENT FEEDBACK SUMMARY TABLE
+TABLE 36: ENVIRONMENT FEEDBACK SUMMARY TABLE

-Topic Result Reason for Not or Partially Including Protection of the subarea's forests, rivers, lakes, agricultural valleys and open spaces.
+Торіс Result Reason for Not or Partially Including Protection of the subarea's forests, rivers, lakes, agricultural valleys and open spaces.
 Not Included.
 Protection of the mentioned natural amenities is a concern and priority in all unincorporated areas and is covered in the Comprehensive Plan .
 Continued efforts toward salmon recovery and upholding tribal treaty rights.
 Support opportunities to restore the Snoqualmie River watershed to better ameliorate high water temperatures.
 Salmon recovery and upholding treaty rights are topics that cover all unincorporated areas of the county that include salmon habitat.
 Water temperature issues are unique to the subarea and are addressed in the Environment chapter.
+Resilience to extreme flooding and other hazards exacerbated by climate change, A policy to support increased transportation resiliency during Flooding and climate change related policies in unincorporated areas of the county are covered in the Comprehensive Plan .
+Transportation